aztfmod/terraform-azurerm-caf-activity-logs/README.md

 ```

 ## logs_rentention
-(Required) Number of days to keep the logs for long term retention (storage account)"
+(Required) Number of days to keep the logs for long term retention (storage account)
 ```hcl
 variable "logs_rentention" {
   description = "(Required) Number of days to keep the logs for long term retention"